AWITI0301/Culinary-Delights/README.md

 - While doing the project, i learnt that time is a necessity.
 Styling the projects takes time and there one needs to prepare wekk before starting the project.
 Creating the react app also takes time.

+to delete the game, click on the name of the game and it will show the comment section, likes and delete part in it

 ## Installation
 Ensure you have npm installed on your computer.